 Disclosures made to the IFoA may not be protected by law.
 Members are, therefore, advised to consider seeking advice before making a report if that report is likely to result in the disclosure of confidential information.
 Where it is possible for a Member to protect confidentiality by redacting supporting documents or preserving the anonymity of users, then they ought to do so.

-Further information on making a report, including a copy of the referral form, can be found on the IFoA's website.26
+Further information on making a report can be found on the IFoA's website.26